zadn/FantaCode-Training/README.md

  I implemented the example in a [python file](Week%20Five/keras-network.py) and in a [jupyter notebook file](Week%20Five/keras_network.ipynb) to compare the prediction model with the dataset.
 The prediction was very fine (8 errors in 77 test data).

+ ## Week Six

+ #### Tasks for Sixth Week

+ - [x] Learn to work with text datasets.
+ - [ ] Learn to implement an LSTM  and seq-seq model in Keras.
+ - [ ] **Project** : Create a language modelling LSTM in Keras.

+ ##### Word Embeddings

+ A recent breakthrough in the field of natural language processing is called word embedding.

+This is a technique where words are encoded as real-valued vectors in a high-dimensional space, where the similarity between words in terms of meaning translates to closeness in the vector space.
+Which means if two words are very similar in meaning, they would be very close in the vector space.
+Discrete words are mapped to vectors of continuous numbers.
+This is useful when working with natural language problems with neural networks and deep learning models are we require numbers as input.

+I implemented two jupyter notebooks, both in which I use imdb review dataset to train models.
+These data are already embedded into numerical values, so no further embedding is required.
+Although I've embedded to form a dataset with a vocabolary size of 5000.
+One [jupyter notebook](Week%20Six/Text%20Training/MLPmodel_imdb.ipynb) uses a simple Multi-Layer Perceptron model to process the imdb dataset.
+The other [jupyter notebook](Week%20Six/Text%20Training/CNNmodel_imdb.ipynb) uses a 1-Dimensional Convolutional
+Neural Network Model.
+Both the works were inspired from [a tutorial on MachineLearningMastery.com](https://machinelearningmastery.com/predict-sentiment-movie-reviews-using-deep-learning/).

+A CNN is usually used to train an image classifier.
+CNNs were designed to process the spatial structure in image data.
+They are good at learning to recognize objects in images and find the position of each object.
+These characteristics of CNN is helpful to learn the structure in paragraphs of words.

+An interesting fact I learned is that using more epochs doesn't correspond to more accuracy in a CNN.
+I once ran the CNN with 10 epochs instead of 2 epochs.
+The accuracy dropped from 86.94% (using 2 epochs) to 86.88% (using 10 epochs).